The Herd by Emily Edwards

 This is a profound, emotional read, based on contentious issues of vaccination and herd immunity, but it does so in a way that doesn't preach for either side, it highlights the pain that may be experienced by those making their choice on either side of the debate.
 It feels honest, fair, and doesn't shy away from any of the arguments frequently thrown up about vaccines.

-It’s an excellent read.
+Despite being very sad, it’s an excellent read.

 ∼ Happy Reading∼